Brownster/ipod-dock/README.md

 # ipod-dock

-This project aims to sync an iPod Classic with a Raspberry Pi Zero W so music, podcasts and audiobooks can be uploaded over Wi-Fi.
+This project aims to sync an iPod Classic with a Raspberry Pi Zero 2 W so music, podcasts and audiobooks can be uploaded over Wi-Fi.
 The repository contains scripts and a web API to manage uploads, track listings and integration with an iPod dock.
+The Pi Zero 2 W keeps the build compact and power efficient.
+If you prefer a bit more CPU power or the convenience of a full-size USB port, a Pi 3A+ is a good alternative.

 See [research.md](research.md) for notes on the hardware setup and [wiring instructions](docs/wiring.md) and [roadmap_v2.md](roadmap_v2.md) for planned tasks.